SviatoslavBordovski/Blind_auction/README.md

-# Play a blind auction with your friends on the same laptop https://replit.com/@SviatoslavBordovski/Blind-auction
+# Play a blind auction with friends on the same laptop https://replit.com/@SviatoslavBordovski/Blind-auction